kura/kura.gg/content/blackhole-1.8.0-development-mock-and-python-entry-points.rst

 <https://github.com/kura/blackhole/blob/bb6cccca3a75def324ed5cb64a32fd2e5773a038/blackhole/bin/blackhole>`_.

-I've noticed that most people who write Python packages that have some kind of commandline entry point use distutils' `entry_points` option instead of `scripts`.
+I've noticed that most people who write Python packages that have some kind of command line entry point use distutils' `entry_points` option instead of `scripts`.
 I decided to rewrite Blackhole to make it use the same entry_points option and also make it's new entry point as testable as possible.